siriwatknp/firebase-functions-boilerplate/README.md

     yarn install:packages
     ```
     \** ***if you install new packages, you need to run this cmd before dev*** **
+6. Add service account file to `./src/functions/`

+   You can find service account from your project [here](https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app)

+   After that, change databaseURL to your staging and production project in `./src/functions/service/constant.js`
-6. Run this command in console
+7. Run this command in console
     ```
     yarn dev
     ```